 Visit Oak Tree Farm just outside of Barlow, not far from Chesterfield in north of Derbyshire (and also very easily accessible from Sheffield) for a beautiful sunflower patch.

-Visit the sunflower patch featuring six different varieties, including more unusual red and burgundy sunflowers.
+The sunflower patch typically features six different varieties, including more unusual red and burgundy sunflowers.
 Walk around the beautiful wildflower meadow, bursting with colour, bees and butterflies and pick your own sunflowers.
 There are lots of photo opportunities, farm animals to visit and refreshments (and toilets!).

 Village Sunflowers will be raising funds to support those affected by the conflict in Ukraine (since sunflowers are the national flower).
 Towards the end of the season, they will harvest the seeds so you can use them for baking, feeding the birds, or even have a go at growing your own sunflowers next year!
 Proceeds from seeds bought, and from any food bought to feed the hens, will be donated to the Ukraine Humanitarian Appeal run by the Disasters Emergency Committee, helping DEC charities provide food, water, shelter and healthcare to refugees and displaced families.